 - Students will be required to replace lost or damaged chargers, bags or other peripherals.

-Faulty Equipment Students who experience problems with their laptop must notify the IT Help Desk.
+Faulty Equipment Students who experience problems with their laptop must notify the IT Staff.
 The laptop will be repaired as quickly as possible and returned to the student.
 Where there is an issue with software, the main course of action will be to re-image the laptop.
 The student will be provided with a replacement laptop if available.
 When a laptop is replaced, it will be replaced with one of a similar age and specification where possible.

 The student is responsible for: